foocker/LatexModule/README.md

 # LatexModule
-Master of Mathematics thesis module for Sichuan Normal University and thanks for zepinglee's helping.
+Master of Mathematics thesis module for Sichuan Normal University and thanks for zepinglee's help.